Fin and flipper locomotion: Terrestrial locomotion of fish

-Terrestrial locomotion poses new obstacles such as gravity and new media, including sand, mudd, twigs, logs, debris, grass and many more.
+Terrestrial locomotion poses new obstacles such as gravity and new media, including sand, mud, twigs, logs, debris, grass and many more.
 Fins and flippers are aquatically adapted appendages and typically aren't very useful in such an environment.
 It could be hypothesized that fish would try to "swim" on land, but studies have shown that some fish evolved to cope with the terrestrial environment.
 Mudskippers, for example demonstrate a 'crutching' gait which enables them to 'walk' over muddy surfaces as well as dig burrows to hide in.
 Mudskippers are also able to jump up to 3 cm distances.
 This behavior is described as starting with a J-curvature of the body at about 2/3 of its body length (with its tail wrapped towards the head), followed by a straightening of their body which propulses them like a projectile through the air.